 Overall vaccination rates for children in South Eastern NSW remain higher than the NSW state and Australian national averages for all ages, however there are some areas where immunisation rates are potentially too low to prevent the outbreak of disease.

 Watch this video to see how Centre Health Unanderra has been using clinical data auditing to improve their immunisation rates:

 The National Vaccine Storage Guidelines – Strive for 5 (3rd edition) has useful information on the cold chain.

 For more information, please phone the Illawarra Shoalhaven Local Health District (LHD) Public Health Unit on 1300 066 055 or the Southern NSW Local Health District (LHD) Public Health Unit on (02) 4824 1837.
 Ask to speak to the Public Health Officer.

-The PHU wish to advise that the Ministry of Health now requires practices to complete a cold chain breach reporting form when vaccines are exposed to temperatures outside 2-8oC.
+The Ministry of Health requires practices to complete a cold chain breach reporting form when vaccines are exposed to temperatures outside 2-8oC.

 If you do identify an issue with the cold chain, please follow these steps: